Libby358/personal-website/README.md

 - A contact form (name, email, message)
 - My professional email address
 - Links to social media or communication platforms (LinkedIn, Twitter, etc.)
-- Optional: Embedded map (if you want to show your location)

 ## 2. Core Features & Functionality: